 If your airport has more than one terminal, look for transfer information.
 Large airports typically offer shuttle buses, people movers or airport trains to help passengers move quickly between terminals.
 Find out which services your airport offers and print an airport map to use on your travel day.

 Wheelchair users should note elevator locations.
-Again, printing a map of the airport and circling or highlighting elevator locations will help you find your way around more easily.
+Again, printing a map of the airport and noting elevator locations will help you find your way around more easily.

 Ask your airline how much time you should allow for transfers between terminals.
-You may also want to ask fellow travelers who have been to your airport for information and advice.
+You may also want to ask travelers who have traveled from your airport for advice.

 At the Airport: Airport Security

-Every traveler must undergo an airport security screening before proceeding to the departure gate area.
-At some airports, such as London's Heathrow Airport, international travelers connecting to additional international flights must undergo another security screening as part of the flight connection process.
+Travelers must undergo an airport security screening before proceeding to their departure gate.
+At some airports, such as London's Heathrow Airport, international travelers connecting to another international flight must undergo a second security screening as part of the flight connection process.
 Security screening lines can be long, particularly during peak travel times.
-Allow at least thirty minutes for security screening.
+Allow at least thirty minutes for each security screening.